leonetlab-upct/bleo/README.md

 - Python (for event generation)
 - gcc and clang (LLVM) compilers

 The core idea is to run one container per network element (satellites, ground stations, and terminals) and connect them through virtual Ethernet interfaces (`veth`) and network namespaces. bLEO models time-varying connectivity between satellites and ground stations, driven by satellite movement and Earth rotation.
-Instead of using tc-netem, link delay is controlled via an eBPF module, enabling near-instantaneous updates directly in the kernel datapath.
+Instead of using `tc-netem`, link delay is controlled via an eBPF module, enabling near-instantaneous updates directly in the kernel datapath.
 In LEO constellations, link characteristics such as delay and connectivity change frequently, requiring efficient mechanisms to update network conditions at high rates.

 A typical execution workflow is: